 Beyond internal use, a financial risk assessment can help you prepare to talk with lenders.
 These individuals want to know your business’s level of risk before giving you money.
 They look at the likelihood of your business growing and how likely you are to pay back the loan.

 Need help keeping track of your business debts, income, and expenses?
 Patriot’s online accounting software is easy to use and made for the non-accountant.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Try it for free today.